 During this process, you’ll need to give some information to get your quotes.
 Insurers use information such as location and age to determine which plans are available in your state.
 For more information, read our article on how Medigap plans are priced.

-Step 4: Review your options
+Step 4: Comparing your Medigap quotes

 After receiving several quotes, the final factor to review is price.
 Price is the only difference between one insurance company’s Plan A and another insurance company’s Plan A. It’s important to compare prices for the same standardized plan option to find out which insurance company is truly cheaper.

 Keep in mind the premiums may increase in future years depending on the policy’s age-related pricing structure.
 Before you choose a policy, you should know exactly how pricing will change as you age.
-There are three age-related pricing structures used by Medigap insurers: 1) attained-age pricing 2) community-rated pricing and 3) issue-age pricing.
-For more information, read our article on how Medigap plans are priced.
+There are three age-related pricing structures used by Medigap insurers:

 Note: If you get quotes for Plan F, make sure to note which quotes are for regular Plan F and which are for the high-deductible Plan F.

-Step 5: Purchasing a Policy
+Step 5: Purchasing a Medigap Policy

 After deciding on a plan type and insurance company, it is time to buy a Medigap policy.